What is Differential Thrust?

 Why use differential thrust?

 A good example might be a scale RC plane.
-It may have a scale rudder, however, due to the small size they can be ineffective and lack yaw control (Left and Right).
+It may have a scale rudder, however, due to the small size, they can be ineffective and lack yaw control (Left and Right).
 We can counter this by setting up the aircraft with differential thrust.
 This will give greater authority not only in the air but on the ground.
 So not only will it be easier to fly but it will be easier to taxi, take off and land.
 Differential thrust can also help you in a crosswind because you will have greater yaw control at both high and lows speeds.
-If we were to rely on the rudder alone, as the aircraft is travelling at a slower speed, it becomes less effective.
+If we were to rely on the rudder alone, as the aircraft is traveling at a slower speed, it becomes less effective.

 Of course, it’s not just for scale flying.
 Aerobatics in a multi-engine plane can be pretty cool.
 You can quite forcefully pull the aircraft around a hammerhead turn and I’m betting you’ve already started to think of a few new moves.